harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_recurring_job.md

 ## Description
 **Description-v2:**
-As a customer, I want to set up a recurring cleaning schedule so I don’t have to book each service manually, making it easier to maintain a consistent cleaning routine.
+As a customer, I want to set up a recurring cleaning schedule, so I don’t have to book each service manually, making it easier to maintain a consistent cleaning routine.

 ---